 Unfortunately, this meteoric rise to world dominance would be cut short by three shots of a gun, wielded by an eccentric madman caught in a downward spiral of drug addiction and paranoid schizophrenia.
-On January 26, 1996 Olympic Champion wrestler David Leslie Schultz was murdered by John E. du Pont, an eccentric heir to the du Pont chemical fortune.
-America stayed pinned to their televisions as du Pont holed up in his sprawling white-pillared mansion and a three day police standoff played out in prime time.
+On January 26, 1996, Gold Medalist wrestler David Leslie Schultz was murdered by John E. du Pont, an eccentric heir to the du Pont chemical fortune.
+America stayed pinned to their televisions as du Pont holed up in his sprawling white-pillared mansion and a three-day police standoff played out in prime time.
 Less than a mile away a wife and two small children wept, struggling to comprehend new lives without a father.

 An entire community of wrestlers, throughout the world, were brought to their knees mourning the loss of a champion, a friend, and quite possibly the most influential individual in the history of their sport.

 Dave’s death proved catastrophic to everyone whose life he had touched both on and off the mat.
 Dave has been posthumously honored in almost every way possible.
 The Dave Schultz Wrestling Club was founded by his wife, Nancy.
 The Dave Schultz Memorial International is held every year at the U.S. Training Center.
 The National Wrestling Hall of Fame honors outstanding high school senior citizen athletes with the Dave Schultz High School Excellence Award.
 He has been inducted into the National Wrestling Hall of Fame, the California Hall of Fame and the San Jose Sports Hall of Fame to name a few.

 Today, Dave’s adult children, Xander and Danny, remain wonderfully surrounded by the wrestling family.
 Nancy Schultz continues to be active in the international wrestling world and joins us as an equity partner here at RUDIS.